webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 +  device.queue.writeBuffer(indexBuffer, 0, indexData);
 ```

-Notice we changed the usage `INDEX`.
+Notice we changed the usage to `INDEX`.

 Then finally at draw time we need to specify the index buffer